Spinal compression fracture - diagnosis and treatment

 Pain medication.
 Over-the-counter pain medication is often sufficient in relieving pain.
 Two types of non- prescription medication, paracetamol and non-steroidal anti-inflammatory drugs ( NSAIDs), are recommended.
 Opioid pain medication and muscle relaxants are often prescribed for short periods of time, since there is a risk of addiction.
 Anti-depressants can also help relieve nerve-related pain.

 Activity modification.
 Bed rest may help with acute pain but it can also lead to further bone loss and worsening osteoporosis, which increases the risk of future compression fractures.
 Doctors may recommend a short period of bed rest for no more than a few days.
 However, prolonged inactivity should be avoided.

 Back bracing.
-A back brace provides external support to limit the motion of fractured vertebrae, much like applying a cast on a broken wrist.
+A back brace provides external support to limit the movement of fractured vertebrae, much like applying a cast on a broken wrist.
 The rigid style of a back brace limits spine-related movement significantly, which may help reduce pain.
 However these should be used for only a short period of time since they can cause further weakness in the supporting muscles.

 Osteoporosis treatment.
 Bone- strengthening drugs such as bisphosphonates help stabilise or restore bone loss.
 This is an important part of treatment to help prevent further compression fractures.